sojurner/fantasy-futbol_client/README.md

 # Fantasy Futbol

 Fantasy Futbol allows users to create a custom Fantasy Futbol league.
-Search for players, view stats and add players to their team.
+Users have the option to search for players by name, country, or club.
+In addition, users can view particular stats and add/remove players to/from their team.

 - [See it Live](https://fantasy-futbol-app.herokuapp.com/user0)

-## Set Up

-- Clone down this repo

-- Install packages `npm install`

-- Load server `npm start`

-- Run test `npm test`

 ## Technology